Thieso/BoundMPC/README.md

 for inter-proces-communication and [Casadi](https://web.casadi.org/) for the automatic differentiation to provide the required analytical derivatives to the [Ipopt](https://coin-or.github.io/Ipopt/) solver.

-## Real-time performance

-The experiments do not run in real-time since the [HSL MA57 solver](https://www.hsl.rl.ac.uk/catalogue/hsl_ma57.html) is required for that.
-This solver is not open source and in the interest of providing runable code to everyone, we provide the implmentation without using the HSL MA57 solver.

 ## Running the example experiments